Amazon reports $88.9 billion in Q2 2020 revenue: AWS up 29%, subscriptions up 29%, and ‘other’ up 41%

 Subscription services were up 29% to $6.02 billion.
 This segment mainly constitutes Amazon Prime and its 150 million paid members.
 Amazon had two main talking points for Prime today: Camp Prime and Prime Video.
 The former is a partnership with Boys & Girls Clubs of America to keep kids engaged during the summer and the latter gained features to interact with friends via desktop chat (Watch Parties) and to manage multiple people on an account (Profiles).
 Everywhere you look there’s a pandemic tidbit.

 Amazon’s “other” category, which mostly covers the company’s advertising business, was up 41% to $4.22 billion in revenue.
 The company knows plenty about what its customers want to buy, or don’t want to buy, and so its advertising business continues to pay dividends.
-On the Q1 earnings call, CFO Brian Olsavsky said that Amazon saw “some pullback from advertisers and some downward pressure on price” in March.
+On the Q1 earnings call, Olsavsky said that Amazon saw “some pullback from advertisers and some downward pressure on price” in March.
 But he also noted that it wasn’t “as noticeable as maybe some others are seeing, and probably offset a bit by the continued strong traffic we have to the site.”
 It appears that all is well in ad-land for Amazon.

 As always, Alexa was mentioned many times (10, to be exact) in the company’s press release, even though Amazon won’t break out the voice assistant in its earnings reports.
 In Q1, the company noted that Alexa “can now answer tens of thousands of questions related to COVID-19.”
 It didn’t say anything similar for Q2.